 “Pencil in some free time or gym time as well so you have something to look forward to,” Dr. Husain advises.

-Create your strategy for success
+Create your strategy for successful studying in medical school

 See yourself as a medical student?Learn More